 We have spent years using a lot of different 3D printers, but we still remember what it was like to be a beginner.
-It can be daunting so we want you to find the best 3D printer for you.
+It can be daunting so we want you to find the best 3D printer for you, especially if you have a limited budget.
 Here are some of our favorites for you.

 The consensus on a lot of 3D printing groups on Facebook is if you want a cheap printer that'll give you amazing prints get the Ender 3 Pro.
 I had mixed feelings about older Ender models, but the company seemed to iron out all the kinks.